thephpleague/omnipay/README.md

 For example, if your GitHub username was `santa`, and you were implementing the `giftpay` payment library, a good name for your composer package would be `santa/omnipay-giftpay`.

-If you want to transfer your gateway to the `omnipay` GitHub organization and add it to the list of officially supported gateways, please open a pull request on the [omnipay/common](https://github.com/thephpleague/omnipay-common) package.
-Before new gateways will be accepted, they must have 100% unit test code coverage, and follow the conventions and code style used in other Omnipay gateways.

 ## Installation

 Omnipay is installed via [Composer](https://getcomposer.org/).
 For most uses, you will need to require an individual gateway: